DuyTruyen/landing-page/README.md

-# DPS-FE (Digital Pathology Systems)
+# HVID

-FE Angular project for DPS product.
+FE Angular project for HVID.
 ***

 # How to run